The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 What can you expect from this 1-day itinerary?

-- Get all the information you need to make this drive one of the best road trips you will do in Australia.
-It is written by a former tour guide with years of experience driving this famous route over one and two days.
+5. Get all the information you need to make this drive one of the best road trips you will do in Australia.
+It is written by a former tour guide with years of experience driving this famous route over one or two days.

-Travel tips for the Great Ocean Road Drive
+Travel Tips for the One-Day Great Ocean Road Self-Drive Tour

-- The Great Ocean Road can be done in a day, by using our suggested tour itinerary you can see as much as possible.
+• The Great Ocean Road self-drive trip can be done in a day.
+By using our suggested tour itinerary, you can see as much as possible.

-- Please remember that the entire Great Ocean Road trip from Melbourne and return is over 500 km’s, on mostly winding, cliff-hugging roads.
+• Please remember that the entire Great Ocean Road trip from Melbourne and return is over 500 km, on mostly winding, cliff-hugging roads.

-- Consider taking a Great Ocean Road bus tour if you only have one day available.
+• Consider booking a Great Ocean Road bus tour if you only have one day available; leave the stress of driving to a tour guide.
 We can recommend some excellent small bus tour companies.

-- Driving the Ocean Road in the reverse direction may be a good option, perhaps stay overnight in Port Campbell the night before, which is near the 12 Apostles, and start the day trip from there?
+• Driving the Ocean Road in the reverse direction may be a good option, perhaps stay overnight in Port Campbell the night before, near the 12 Apostles, and start the day trip from there?
+Personally, though, we prefer driving East to West because it is easier to stop at lookouts along the most dramatic sections.

-- Fuel- Fill up before you go, though petrol stations and food stops are easy to find along the way, keep the gas tank topped up and you’ll be ok.
+• Fuel- Fill up before you go, although petrol stations and food stops are easy to find along the way.
+Keep the petrol tank topped up and you’ll be ok.

 Car or Motorhome Rental